statiagov/gesmew/guides/content/developer/core/payments.md

 * `processing`: The payment is being processed (temporary – intended to prevent double submission)
 * `pending`: The payment has been processed but is not yet complete (ex. authorized but not captured)
 * `failed`: The payment was rejected (ex. credit card was declined)
-* `void`: The payment should not be counted against the order
+* `void`: The payment should not be counted against the inspection
 * `completed`: The payment is completed.
-Only payments in this state count against the order total
+Only payments in this state count against the inspection total

 The state transition for these is handled by the processing code within Gesmew; however, you are able to call the event methods yourself to reach these states.
 The event methods are: